Treasurer / Property Tax collection

 If you do not receive a tax bill, and your taxes are not escrowed, please call me.
 According to the State of Michigan, failure to receive a tax bill does not excuse a person from paying property taxes by the due date.

 As mandated by law, 1% interest must be added to any unpaid summer tax bill beginning the day after they were due and the 1st of every month thereafter, until March 1st.
-This interest is passed on to the county and state, as are all summer taxes.
+This interest is passed on to the County and State, as are all summer taxes.

-- Prints and mails property tax bills
+- Prepares, prints and mails property tax bills

 - Issues township checks

 - Keeps account of township receipts and expenditures